Ahmad Qazi

 Tax Home Is Critical for Per Diem Too

 Your tax home doesn't just affect the home office deduction—it's the foundation for your per diem deduction as well.
-Per diem ($69/day domestic for 2024, 80% deductible) can only be claimed for days you're “away from your tax home.”
-An OTR driver with 280 nights away can claim roughly $15,456 in per diem deductions (280 x $69 x 80%).
+Per diem (the special DOT transportation rate is $80/day CONUS for 2026, 80% deductible) can only be claimed for days you're “away from your tax home.”
+An OTR driver with 280 nights away can claim roughly $17,920 in per diem deductions (280 x $80 x 80%).
 Losing your tax home means losing this deduction too.
 It's worth maintaining a fixed address even if you're rarely there.
+See our full trucker per diem guide for the current rate and partial-day rules.

 Documentation Needed